HEALTH AND SAFETY

 Safety Standards and Certifications

-As part of our commitment to maintaining high safety standards, the Company has required our builders to implement accredited health and safety management systems, such as ISO 14001, ISO 45001, or a minimum of bizSAFE Level 3 certification, as part of the tender assessment process.
-This ensures that safety is a top priority from the outset of every project.
+As part of our commitment to prioritising and maintaining high safety standards, the Company has required our builders to implement accredited health and safety management systems for almost two decades.
+These include ISO 14001, ISO 45001, or a minimum of bizSAFE Level 3 certification.

-In 2024, our projects, Lumina Grand, Copen Grand and Tembusu Grand achieved the prestigious Safety and Health Award Recognition for Projects (SHARP).
-These awards honour large-scale projects or worksites with exemplary safety performance and robust health management systems, further affirming our leadership in promoting safety excellence.
-The National Fire and Emergency Preparedness Council (NFEC) Fire Safety Award was awarded to our hotels and assets.
+In 2025, our projects, Irwell Hill Residences, Lumina Grand Executive Condominium, Tembusu Grand, The Myst and Newport Plaza, were recognised by the prestigious SHARP (Safety and Health Award Recognition for Projects) awards.
+These awards honour large-scale projects or worksites with exemplary safety performance and robust health management systems.

 Monitoring and Reporting EHS Performance

 We regularly track and monitor EHS performance across the Group.
 Our leadership conducts regular meetings and inspections with employees, contractors and stakeholders to review EHS issues, ensuring that any risks or unsafe conditions are swiftly addressed.
-To further support a safety culture, we incentivise workers to actively identify and report potential hazards, fostering an environment where safety is a shared responsibility.
-Additionally, the Company continues to strengthen our CDL 5-Star EHS Assessment to evaluate and monitor the performance of contractors’ EHS management systems, ensuring continuous improvement across all sites.
+We also incentivise workers to actively identify and report potential hazards, fostering an environment where safety is a shared responsibility.
+Additionally, the Company has strengthened our CDL 5-Star EHS Assessment to evaluate and monitor the performance of contractors’ EHS management systems, ensuring continuous improvement across all sites.

 Extension of EHS Audits to Subsidiaries and Hotels

 The Group recognises that maintaining consistent safety standards is vital not only for our core construction operations but also for our subsidiaries and hotels.
-As part of our commitment to global safety standards, we have expanded internal audits to our subsidiaries and hotel operations in line with ISO 14001 and ISO 45001.
+As part of our commitment to global safety practices, we have extended internal audits in line with ISO 14001 and ISO 45001 to our subsidiaries and hotel operations.